 Hope is like an anchor to my soul.

-Jesus Christ can help me be strong.
+Jesus Christ can help me become spiritually strong.

 Friend November 2020 “Come Follow Me for Little Ones Read Ether 12:27 and help your little ones say, “Jesus Christ can help me be strong.”
 Invite your children to try doing something physically hard, like moving a chair or lifting a heavy book.
 Then help them successfully complete the challenge.
 Show them a picture of Jesus and explain that Jesus can help us do hard things and make weak things strong.